Rohit-rk07/WebForAll-Web-accessibility-for-everyone/README.md

-# Accessibility Analyzer
+# WebForAll-Web-accessibility-for-everyone

-A web application that analyzes HTML content for accessibility issues and provides recommendations for improvement.
+A web application that analyzes websites for accessibility issues and provides recommendations for improvement.

 ## Running the Application